Sajiyah-Salat/DevOps/Kubernetes/commands/README.md

 kubectl logs <pod-name>
 ```

-- To check logs or sh/bash of a container inside a pod.
-That if pods have multiple container an we have enter inside a container
+- To check logs or sh/bash of a container inside a pod,if pods have multiple container,we can enter inside a container

 ```bash
 kube exec -it <pod-name> -c <container-name> -- <bash command>